top of page

 Focus Areas for the 2026 Conference

-Proposals will explore the “secret sauce as we expand our workforce tent" using data and stories of impact.
+Proposals will explore the “secret sauce" as we expand our workforce tent using data and stories of impact.
 We’re on the precipice of an exciting new frontier as we add a variety of peer support to our workforce, including sibling to sibling and spousal to name a few.
 Sessions should answer the questions: “What is authentic peer support?”, “How/why does it work”, and “What makes it a critical and effective practice?”
 What is the magic of leveraging shared lived experience to support families whose loved ones are impacted by mental health and/or substance use?

-Proposals will explore new frontiers in family support.
 In an age of great change and new challenges, the urgency and need for family support to evolve is clear.
 Proposals will broach new topics that impact families and focus on burgeoning programs, strategies, trends and approaches that can benefit attendees in being responsive to what families need today.